GitHub Actions for content exchange

 └── admin.json

-When managing translation keys on Lokalise, make sure the filenames match your repository structure.
-If you store translations under locales/%LANG_ISO%/, the filenames assigned to the keys must follow this structure: locales/%LANG_ISO%/TRANSLATION_FILE_NAME.
+When managing translation keys on Lokalise, ensure the filenames match your repository structure.
+If you store translations under translations_path/%LANG_ISO%/, the filenames assigned to the keys must follow this pattern: translations_path/%LANG_ISO%/TRANSLATION_FILE_NAME.

-Nested folders are also supported.
-For example: locales/en/nested_folder/main.json.
+Nested folders are fully supported.
+For example, you can organize files like this: locales/en/nested_folder/main.json.

 Tags

-Every translation key uploaded to Lokalise via the Push action automatically gets a tag based on the branch that triggered the workflow.
-For instance, if the workflow is triggered by the lokalise-hub branch, all affected keys will have a lokalise-hub tag.
+Every translation key uploaded to Lokalise via the Push action is automatically tagged with the name of the branch that triggered the workflow.
+For example, if the workflow is triggered by the lokalise-hub branch, all affected keys will receive a lokalise-hub tag.

-When using the Pull action to download translation keys to your GitHub repo, it will filter keys by the tag that matches the branch name.
-So, if you run the Pull action from the lokalise-hub branch, only keys with the matching tag will be downloaded; others will be ignored.
+When running the Pull action, the workflow filters keys by the tag matching the branch name.
+For instance, if you run the Pull action from the lokalise-hub branch, only keys tagged with lokalise-hub will be downloaded, while other keys will be ignored.

-To ensure all relevant keys are included in the workflow, it's important to keep these tags.
-If a tag is removed by mistake, you can always add it back through the Lokalise UI.
+To ensure all relevant keys are included in the workflow, it’s essential to retain these tags.
+If a tag is removed by mistake, you can reassign it manually via the Lokalise UI.

 Note on cron jobs